 This is the end of Hakone’s larger summer festival and events.

-What is the reason for Daimonji-yaki?
+What is Daimonji-yaki?

 Along with Hakone’s counterparts, such as Nara’s and Kyoto’s Daimonji festivals, the lighting of the giant character symbolises the end of Obon, a summer festival that pays tribute to one’s ancestors.
 It is seen as a way of sending the spirits off.